Nissan 370Z with 18-inch Koya SF01 Wheel

 What We Recommend for Nissan 370Z Owners

-Stick to a staggered setup if you want to keep the Z car's stock handling balance.
-I recommend an 18x9.5 in the front and an 18x10.5 in the rear.
-This setup puts the power down effectively while keeping turn-in crisp and responsive.
+Stick to a staggered setup if you want to keep the Z’s factory handling balance.
+We find that an 18x9.5 front and 18x10.5 rear configuration works best for most street drivers.
+It offers the right amount of footprint for the power output.

 Style and Build Analysis